5calV/filebrowser-install-script/README.md

-# filebrowser-install-script
+# FileBrowser
-Bash script to perform an automated installation of Filebrowser on Debian & Debian derivatives

 Official FileBrowser Repository on GitHub: https://github.com/filebrowser/filebrowser Official FileBrowser Website: https://filebrowser.org/

+## Requirements

-The script needs to be executed as root.
+- Root access: The script needs to be executed as root.
+- A machine running Debian or one of its derivatives.
+- Static local / private IP-Address

+## Installation

+1. Navigate into the folder which contains the files of this repository.

+2. Run "./install.sh"